naman4real/breathing-game-chla/README.md

-# breathing-game-chla
+# Welcome to breath-game-chla

-A set of mini games for gamifying the spirometer therapy process for kids at the Children's Hospital Los Angeles.
+A virtual reality project helps doctors in Children's Hospital Los Angeles (CHLA) develop innovative therapies and clinical research for cystic fibrosis.

+***

+Please refer to [Wiki](https://github.com/guangyuli/breath-game-chla/wiki) for more information.